Installation: (READ THIS FIRST)

 Please read disclaimer before using Lake Fork Guide Lanes data.

 If you purchased the downloadable version, you will also need a 2, 4 or 8 GB SD card to transfer the data to.
-Once the data is on the SD card, you can upload it to your graph.
-Please note, the capacity of the SD card is important and must not exceed 8 GB.
-Some newer units will accept 16 and 32 GB cards but you must check your user manual for details.
+Once the data is on the SD card, you can upload it to your unit.
+Please note, the capacity of the SD card is important.
+Some newer units will accept 16 and 32 GB cards but you must check your unit's user manual for details.

 Digital download to SD card: